Rstar-910/Rstar-910.github.io/index.md

 # Rahul Soni
-**Aspiring AI/ML Engineer**

-Welcome to my portfolio!
-I'm a B.Tech (CSE) student with hands-on experience in Machine Learning and Generative AI.
+Motivated and skilled B.Tech (CSE) student with a minor in Machine Learning and Generative AI.
+Proficient in C, C++, and Python, with hands-on experience in developing ML models and implementing AI solutions.
+Seeking an AI/ML internship to leverage my skills and contribute to cutting-edge projects.

-## About Me
-I'm currently pursuing a minor in Machine Learning and Generative AI.
-My expertise includes developing predictive models, neural networks, and AI-driven applications using tools like Python, TensorFlow, and Scikit-learn.

 ## Projects
 ### [House Price Prediction](https://github.com/rahulsoni/house-price-prediction)